fanteastick/quartz-test/content/Quartz Snippets.md

 etc etc
 ```

 Although apparently it's better to just do a custom styling of the scroll bar, for accessibility.
-Don't know if hiding overflow-x would then prevent horizontal scroll... hmm...
+Don't know if hiding overflow-x would then prevent horizontal scroll... hmm... [[Scrollbars and styling]]

 ### Hide the popover-hint on certain pages